stytchauth/stytch-nextjs-pages-router-example/README.md

 ## Overview

-This example application demonstrates how one may use Stytch within a React application.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This example application demonstrates how one may use Stytch within a Next.js application.
+This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).

-This project uses Stytch's [React SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, and headless methods to securely interact with Stytch.
+This project uses Stytch's [Next.js SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, headless methods to securely interact with Stytch, and is SSR friendly.

 This application features Email Magic Links and Google OAuth authentication.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!